-The findings of this paper improve our basic understanding of the weather and climate system in the mid-latitude troposphere and lower stratosphere.
-In particular they provide evidence for a coupling mechanism in terms of a tropospheric eddy feedback leading to a downward propagation of zonal wind anomalies from the stratosphere into the troposphere.
-The results described in the present study therefore potentially explain the negative NAM signal observed after SSWs.
-The idealised lice cycle setting further provides a quantitative way to analyse the importance of the tropospheric eddy feedback during and after SSWs and showed that the influence of stratospheric conditions on surface winds, mediated by tropopause-level eddies in the non-linear phase of the life cycle, can increase if the system includes surface friction.
+450 The findings of this paper improve our basic understanding of the weather and climate system in the mid-latitude troposphere and lower stratosphere.
+In particular they provide a potential explanation for the downward propagation of zonal wind anomalies from the stratosphere into the troposphere and the related negative NAM signal observed after SSWs.
+The idealised lice cycle setting further provides a quantitative way to analyse the importance of the tropospheric eddy feedback during and after SSWs.

-Appendix A: Appendix: Construction of initial state
+455 Appendix A: Appendix: Construction of initial state